SimonSchirber/UWBWebsite/docs/report.md

 # Novelty, Rationale, and Impact:

 This project is novel because it present a feasable method for intuitively managing smart devices, and provides a novel approach localization techniques using UWB and IMU data that could stretch beyond the intended use case.
+JAMes Note:This was 3 sections combined into one, I dont know what else to add to this
 # Challenges:
 - using as few UWB anchors as possible while still providing accurate location data
 - succesfully proceesing IMU data to understand movements of humans while being able to filter out drift